The Descent from the Cross (Rembrandt, 1634): Description

 Rembrandt often used religious scenes and imagery in his paintings.
 Rembrandt's family was quite wealthy, his father was a miller, and his mother a baker's daughter.
 Although he later created many biblical works, Rembrandt was not raised in the church.
 His mother was a Roman Catholic, and father belonged to the Dutch Reformed Church.
 However, there is no evidence that Rembrandt belonged to a church.
 Throughout Rembrandt's youth and the early years of his career, the Netherlands was undergoing huge changes in religion in the form of the third wave of the Protestant Reformation.
-The third wave of the Reformation was followed closely by a large campaign by the Roman Catholic Jesuits to try and rekindle faith among Catholics.
+The third wave of the Reformation was followed closely by a large campaign by the Roman Catholic Jesuits to try to rekindle faith among Catholics.
 Dwindling numbers of Catholics and an influx of Protestant immigrants bringing about the end of the Roman Catholic era and the rise of Orthodox Calvinism that remains in the Netherlands to this day.
 Rembrandt's choice of this particular scene of biblical reference is part of both the Roman Catholic and the Protestant's belief systems.

 In more modern times, during World War II, the Hermitage Museum where Rembrandt's Descent from the Cross is housed faced the dilemma of what to do with the possibility of a siege of Leningrad.
 The museum's treasures, including Descent from the Cross, were evacuated from their displays.
 Paintings were taken out of their frames and packed into crates, with works that were too large or too fragile to be packed moved to the museum's vaults and cellars, which were reinforced against impending bombs.
 After the siege, the Hermitage was repaired and restocked with masterpieces, reopening in 1945.